OWASP/www-committee-chapter/resources/readme.md

-## Repository of vrious useful Resources For OWASP Chapters
+## Repository of various useful Resources For OWASP Chapters